cardano-foundation/cf-cardano-ballot/README.md

 ## Repository Structure
 - [backend-services](backend-services) - Contains various backend services:
-  - [hydra-tally-app](backend-services/user-verification-service) - A CLI application which contains logic to connect to Hydra network.
-Application demonstrates usage of smart contracts (Aiken) to perform counting (tally) of the votes and providing result.
+  - [hydra-tally-app](backend-services/user-verification-service) - A CLI application which contains logic to connect to the Hydra network.
+Application demonstrates usage of smart contracts (Aiken) to perform counting (tally) of the votes and providing results.
-  - [user-verification-service](backend-services/user-verification-service) - A Spring Boot application that verifies user wallets using their phone number (via SMS OTP one time password) or Discord account
+  - [user-verification-service](backend-services/user-verification-service) - A Spring Boot application that verifies user wallets using their phone number (via SMS OTP one time password) or Discord account.
   - [vote-commitment-app](backend-services/vote-commitment-app) - Service that reads active events from ledger-follower-service and individual votes from database constructs merkle tree and at periodic, configurable intervals sends it to the Cardano blockchain.
   - [voting-admin-app](backend-services/voting-admin-app) - Application to be used by the organisers to create events and proposals.